10 THINGS YOU MUST DO DURING SUMMER IN ALBERTA

 This is another you need to ensure is ethical, and for those that are, I can guarantee you’ll have an experience that you’ll never forget.
 Through the alpine meadows, quaint rivers and surrounded by wildlife and the beautiful Rockies.

 Visit Lake Louise

 The most picturesque location in all of Alberta – in my opinion anyway.
-This incredibly famous glacially fed lake is surrounded by drastic glaciers, mountain peaks, walking trails and the very beautiful Fairmont Chateau hotel.
+This incredibly famous glacially fed lake is surrounded by drastic ice falls, mountain peaks, walking trails and the very beautiful Fairmont Chateau hotel.

-For those who aren’t staying at this type of expensive accommodation (although I would highly recommend it), a visit to this lake is something that surely can’t be missed.
+For those who aren’t staying at this type of expensive accommodation, a visit to this lake is something that surely can’t be missed.

 Jasper National Park